 The approval by the shareholders at the shareholders' meeting of the matters described above (except for split-up), among other cases, gives dissenting shareholders the right to withdraw from the company.
 In this case, the company has to purchase the dissenter's shares.
 The purchase price of the shares depends on whether the shares are listed on a stock exchange and how great their trading volume is.
-If they are listed and have a significant trading volume, the purchase price will be the average market price during the two months immediately before the shareholders' meeting that triggered the dissent.
+If they are listed and have a significant trading volume, the purchase price will be the average market price during the 60 trading days preceding the thirtieth business day prior to the shareholders' meeting that triggered the dissent.
 In all other cases, the purchase price will be the book value.